KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_transform/README.md

 vec2 uvTransformed = ( matrix * vec3(Uv.xy, 1) ).xy;
 ```

-Note that non-uniform texture scaling is not supported by all clients that implement this extension.

 ## glTF Schema Updates

 The `KHR_texture_transform` extension may be defined on `textureInfo` structures.
 It may contain the following properties: